Hoya australis: Distribution and habitat

 This species of Hoya is endemic to Australia, and is found in Western Australia, the Northern Territory, Queensland and New South Wales.

 Subspecies australis occurs in eastern Australia from the Torres Strait in northern Queensland to Dorrigo in New South Wales.
-Subspecies oramicola is restricted to Melville Island|Melville and Bathurst Islands north of Darwin, subsp. rupicola occurs in the Kimberley region of Western Australia and the Top End of the Northern Territory on sandstone outcrops and cliffs. subsp. sanae grows in foreshore vine thickets on Cape York Peninsula and some offshore islands and subsp. tenuipes is found on the southern Cape York Peninsula, as far south as Innisfail, and in New Guinea, the Solomon Islands and Melanesia.
+Subspecies oramicola is restricted to Melville and Bathurst Islands north of Darwin, subsp. rupicola occurs in the Kimberley region of Western Australia and the Top End of the Northern Territory on sandstone outcrops and cliffs. subsp. sanae grows in foreshore vine thickets on Cape York Peninsula and some offshore islands and subsp. tenuipes is found on the southern Cape York Peninsula, as far south as Innisfail, and in New Guinea, the Solomon Islands and Melanesia.

 Ecology

 It serves as a food plant for the caterpillars of the Queensland butterfly the no-brand crow (Euploea alcathoe), and the common Australian crow (E. core).
 Flowers are pollinated by the southern grass-dart (Ocybadistes walkeri).

+The plant is poisonous to livestock such as sheep.